ISSUE 4

 VII.
 A MEMORIAL: HONORING FLOOD EDUCATION ON BOULDER CREEK

-WHEN GILBERT PASSED AWAY AT AGE 94 October 2006, the Boulder City Manager asked Molly Tayer, a City and community facilitator /consultant if she might explore the idea of putting up a plaque on Boulder Creek to commemorate Gilbert.
+WHEN GILBERT PASSED AWAY AT AGE 94 in October 2006, the Boulder City Manager asked Molly Tayer, a city and community facilitator /consultant, if she might explore the idea of putting up a plaque on Boulder Creek to commemorate Gilbert.
 Molly and Gilbert had often met for lunch to discuss local Boulder environmental issues.
-She respected his long tenure of bringing awareness to Boulder Creek floods.
+She respected his long tenure of bringing awareness to the Boulder Creek floods.

-I was invited to join the committee and show them the model for the flood marker that I had shown Gilbert, Alan and Marshall, thrilled to be included.
-All agreed that Gilbert would not want a plaque, but might be supportive of a flood marker that was educational, created curiosity about the creek, water resources, and flood risks, and provoked the viewer to learn more about the natural systems of the creek, water shed, water resources and natural forces in general.
+I was invited to join the committee and show them the model for the flood marker that I had shown Gilbert, Alan, and Marshall, thrilled to be included.
+All agreed that Gilbert would not want a plaque, but might be supportive of a flood marker that was educational, created curiosity about the creek, water resources, and flood risks, and provoked the viewer to learn more about the natural systems of the creek, watershed, water resources, and natural forces in general.
 Gilbert had often started with local projects that were later taken to national policy.

 VIII.
 LISTENING AND LEARNING: THE DESIGN AND APPROVAL PROCESS

-IT TOOK SIX YEARS FROM THE INITIAL IDEA TO get all the necessary permits and raise enough money to construct the marker.
+IT TOOK SIX YEARS FROM THE INITIAL IDEA TO obtain all the necessary permits and raise enough money to construct the marker.

-We tried to run our project committee with same spirit of consensus decision making and patience Gilbert modeled during his life.
+We tried to run our project committee with the same spirit of consensus decision-making and patience that Gilbert modeled during his life.
 The process was different from art projects where one artist receives most of the credit.
-We each contributed special skills from science to the humanities and aspired to a lateral communication structure.
+We each contributed special skills from science to the humanities, and we aspired to a lateral communication structure.

 Everyone on the committee contributed special talents and expertise.
 Molly Tayer and Alan Taylor volunteered to be the first two project managers and got the project rolling.
 Clancy Philopsborn, who had written his PhD with Gilbert on the original Boulder Creek flood research, took over as project manager for the final two years of the project.
 Alan and Clancy made sure the flood levels were accurate.
-Elizabeth designed our fundraising brouchure that explained the project and Photoshopped the small flood marker models to create the illusion of larger scale.
+Elizabeth designed our fundraising brochure, which explained the project, and Photoshopped the small flood marker models to create the illusion of a larger scale.
 I made models, and many more models as the design evolved after meetings with city departments.
-Christian Muller was the on site artist, working with me on the design and construction.
-He built the stone parts, I built the glass.
+Christian Muller was the on-site artist, working with me on the design and construction.
+He built the stone parts, and I built the glass.
 He worked with the engineer and landscape contractors.
-David Butler was our gracious editor for all the text and helped on every part of the project.
-Claire Sheridan, Gilbert’s second wife, moved along fundraising and wrote the thank you notes to all the donors, Diane Smith and Kathleen Tierney helped us present the project at the Natural Hazards Workshop.
-Water engineers Ken and Ruth Wright offered wise fundraising and logistical advice, Oakley Thorne of the Thorne Ecological Institute offered wisdom on wathershed and creek science.
+David Butler was our gracious editor for all the text and helped with every part of the project.
+Claire Sheridan, Gilbert’s second wife, kept the fundraising going and wrote the thank-you notes to all the donors.
+Diane Smith and Kathleen Tierney helped us present the project at the Natural Hazards Workshop.
+Water engineers Ken and Ruth Wright offered wise fundraising and logistical advice, and Oakley Thorne of the Thorne Ecological Institute offered wisdom on watershed and creek science.

-All the sessions turned into stimulating sessions on flood mitigation on the Front Range and water resources.
-Alan Taylor designed and taylored each presentation for each meeting.
+• We made presentations to the Natural Hazards Workshop, the Association for Flood Plain Managers, local FEMA staff, local engineers, city departments, and the Boulder Quaker Meeting.
+All the sessions turned into stimulating conversations on flood mitigation on the Front Range and water resources.
+Alan Taylor designed and tailored each presentation for each meeting.

--I collaborated with National Geological Survey Hydrologist Sheila Murphy on a series of glass graphs of the Boulder Creek flow rate at an exhibition piece in glass exhibition in the Boulder Library in an enclosed walkway that goes over the creek
+• I collaborated with National Geological Survey Hydrologist Sheila Murphy on a series of glass graphs of the Boulder Creek flow rate at an exhibition piece in a glass exhibition in the Boulder Library, in an enclosed walkway that goes over the creek

--Flood film maker Marshall Frech provided a short film on Gilbert we showed at presentations and sent to thank generous funders- On behalf of the Gilbert White Memorial Committee, Randall H. (“Clancy”) Philipsborn, our Project Chair, applied for and received a Boulder Arts Council project award for a $5000 Major Grant.
-He is the first Geographer, Flood Plain manager to receive this arts award!
+• On behalf of the Gilbert White Memorial Committee, Randall H. (‘Clancy’) Philipsborn, our project chair, applied for and received a Boulder Arts Council project award for a $5000, a major grant.
+He is the first geographer/flood plain manager to receive this arts award!

--In July 2009, we went ahead with the Groundbreaking Ceremony even though the final building permits were still not approved,.
-We sent an e-mail invitation to all floodplain managers in the state of Colorado (200+) to attend the Groundbreaking Ceremony.
-The invitation was circulated by the Colorado Association for Stormwater and Floodplain Management (CASFM), who became a donor organization for the project.
+• In July 2009, we went ahead with the groundbreaking ceremony even though the final building permits were still not approved.
+We sent an email invitation to all floodplain managers in the state of Colorado, more than 200 in total.
+The invitation was circulated by the Colorado Association for Stormwater and Floodplain Management (CASFM), which became a donor organization for the project.

-It took the water resources “village” to raise the flood marker.
+It took the water resources ‘village’ to raise the flood marker.
 We were able to pay for the project with over 444 individual and institutional contributions and over 50 in-kind donations.
 We worked with the Boulder Foundation as our 501c3 umbrella organization to raise over $120,000.
-While the total estimated cost increased by almost 25% from the original budget, we were able to raise funding sufficient to pay all expenses.
-Variances between budgeted and actual costs were many and varied, including using a budget developed 2+ years prior to construction with no allowance for increased costs, underestimating the need for additional construction equipment (tractor, scaffold, pumps, broken equipment, filter-bags), unplanned expenses (needing an additional concrete pour, problems with drilling anchoring piers, and underestimated costs (e.g., drilling, permits, signs).
-We thanked the generous donors with “center bore cores” I drilled out of each piece of glass and inscribed “GFW Memorial Core Bores”.
+While the total estimated cost increased by almost 25 percent from the original budget, we were able to raise funding sufficient to cover the additional expenses.
+Variances between budgeted and actual costs were many and varied, including using a budget developed more than 2 years prior to construction with no allowance for increased costs, underestimating the need for additional construction equipment (tractor, scaffold, pumps, broken equipment, filter-bags), unplanned expenses (needing an additional concrete pour, problems with drilling anchoring piers, and underestimated costs, e.g., drilling, permits, signs).
+We thanked the generous donors with ‘center bore cores’ that I drilled out of each piece of glass and inscribed “GFW Memorial Core Bores.”

 Four members of the original committee became the volunteer crew for the final construction.
-Christian was the on site organizer to dig and put in the foundation while I fabricated the glass sections in Oakland, California, working with Dorothy Lenehan of Lenehan Architectural Glass and her colleague Trudy Barnes.
-We fabricated the 50 year, 100 year, 500 year and Big Thompson levels in Dorothy’s shop and shipped them to Boulder.
-Trudy Barnes and her husband Chris Pavicich made a fantastic time lapse video that shows the construction process we went thru to make the glass sections.
-(7) Two months work in three minutes!
+Christian was the on-site organizer to dig and put in the foundation while I fabricated the glass sections in Oakland, California, working with Dorothy Lenehan of Lenehan Architectural Glass and her colleague Trudy Barnes.
+We fabricated the 50-year, 100-year, 500-year, and Big Thompson levels in Dorothy’s shop and shipped them to Boulder.
+Trudy Barnes and her husband, Chris Pavicich, made a fantastic time-lapse video that shows the construction process we went through to make the glass sections.7 Two months’ work in three minutes!

-Collborators David Butler and Clancy Philipsborn, photo by Mary White.
+Collaborators David Butler and Clancy Philipsborn.
+Photo by Mary White.

-At the site, construction staff included a paid (at a significantly discounted rate) construction manager, several dozen workers under our specialty sub-contracts (for excavation, pier-drilling, cement pours, stainless steel fabrication, cutting stone, sandblasting marker levels, etc.) Within our committee, we had a “core” group of 4 volunteers that each spent significant time with project coordination, errands, and actual construction of the monument.
+At the site, construction staff included a paid (at a significantly discounted rate) construction manager, several dozen workers under our specialty sub-contracts (for excavation, pier-drilling, cement pours, stainless steel fabrication, cutting stone, sandblasting marker levels, etc.) Within our committee, we had a core group of four volunteers who each spent significant time with project coordination, errands, and actual construction of the monument.

-The final design differed only slightly from detailed design drawings.
-The structure itself was moved a few feet away from the original creek-side location to accommodate underground utilities and pipes and to achieve the proper angle and depth of the anchoring piers drilled as part of the foundation.
-The overall height of the structure was reduced by 18” to meet local height codes.
-We were able to wire the internal LED lights so that they are powered by solar panels on the city council building nearby.
+The final design differed only slightly from the detailed design drawings.
+The structure itself was moved a few feet away from the original creek-side location to accommodate underground utilities and pipes, and to achieve the proper angle and depth of the anchoring piers drilled as part of the foundation.
+The overall height of the structure was reduced by 18 feet to meet local height codes.
+We were able to wire the internal LED lights to be powered by solar panels on the nearby city council building.
 One of the internal LED light strands was disabled after construction because it was just too bright.
 We wanted the structure to be visible at night, but we did not want it to be a nuisance.

 IX.
 MARY MISS CONNECT THE DOTS: 500 YEAR FLOOD

-IN 2007, WHEN WE WERE IN THE MIDST OF FUND raising and waiting for City permit approvals, artist Mary Miss was invited to do a project in Boulder as part of the Weather Report: Art and Climate Change exhibition at the Boulder Museum of Contemporary Art, curated by Lucy Lippard.
+IN 2007, WHEN WE WERE IN THE MIDST OF FUNDRAISING and waiting for city permit approvals, artist Mary Miss was invited to do a project in Boulder as part of the Weather Report: Art and Climate Change exhibition at the Boulder Museum of Contemporary Art, curated by Lucy Lippard.
 Each artist worked with scientists.
-Mary decided to work on floods, and worked with Hydrologist Shiela Murphy and Soils engineer Peter Birkland.
+Mary decided to work on floods, and worked with hydrologist Shiela Murphy and soil engineer Peter Birkland.
 I was very excited to learn about her project.
 Her piece would bring more flood awareness to the community.
-I contacted Mary and was able to help her a little bit on the installation.
-Mary hung blue dots on trees and buildings at the 500 year flood level.
+I contacted Mary and was able to help her a little bit with the installation.
+Mary hung blue dots on trees and buildings at the 500-year flood level.
 She taped them on Naropa University steps and on the front door of Boulder High School.
 It was a brilliant temporary project, the kind my father and Elizabeth Black had visualized many years ago.
-Mary’s project illustrated the difference between a temporary art installation, and a permanent site that is approved and forwarded thru a governmental process.
+Mary’s project illustrated the difference between a temporary art installation and a permanent site that is approved and forwarded through a governmental process.
 As a temporary project, Mary did not need such approval.
-When the Boulder High School principal objected to the dots in the middle of the school front door, she was able to tell him it was a temporary art installation, and they would taken down at the end of the show.
+When the Boulder High School principal objected to the dots in the middle of the school front door, she was able to tell him it was a temporary art installation and would be taken down at the end of the show.

 Our project had a different process.
-We knew that Gilbert would have wanted agreement for all actions, with all parties in accord, as the process moved forward moved, ever so slowly, thru specific permits and approvals from the City Parks, Building, City Council, City Architect, City Building.
+We knew that Gilbert would have wanted agreement for all actions, with all parties in accord, as the process moved forward, ever so slowly, through specific permits and approvals from the city departments: parks, building, council, and architect.
 Every detail had to be approved.
 It was fun and encouraging to see the spontaneous response to the dots and Mary’s beautifully executed idea.

 X. PUBLIC FLOOD EDUCATION SPACE: AUDIENCE AND INTERPRETIVE SIGNS

-THROUGHOUT CONSTRUCTION WE WERE AMAZED at how many people stopped and ask detailed questions regarding the sculpture and the meaning behind it.
+THROUGHOUT CONSTRUCTION WE WERE AMAZED at how many people stopped and asked detailed questions about the sculpture and the meaning behind it.
 We were not able to design the interpretive signs until the construction was done.
-It got to the point where we started developing a “handout” for passersby just to keep constant interruptions to a minimum.
-We finally printed two temporary project description signs and hung on a near by tree to address most, if not all, of the questions viewers might have.
+So many people stopped with questions that developed a handout to give passersby, just to keep constant interruptions to a minimum.
+We finally printed two temporary project description signs and hung them on a nearby tree to address most, if not all, of the questions viewers might have.

-July 2011 we finished the permanent two interpretive signs.
-The text was carefully crafted by David and Clancy, and designed by Eco Design, that same group that has designed the many educational signs on the Creek path.
-We created “temporary” signs (with duplicates, in case they are vandalized) that will last 3-5 years, while the City completes their concurrent work on a master creek-path sign plan.
+In July 2011, we finished the permanent two interpretive signs.
+The text was carefully crafted by David and Clancy, and designed by Eco Design, the same group that has designed the many educational signs on the Creek path.
+We created temporary signs (with duplicates, in case they are vandalized) that would last three to five years, while the city completed its concurrent work on a master creek-path sign plan.

 Creek visitors stop, look at the sparkling glass, then read the signs and look again.
-The viseral experience of standing by the marker gives a real view of how high the flood levels will be.
-Hopefully the signs give clear advice: “Climb to higher ground, Do not get into your car!”
+The visceral experience of standing by the marker gives a real view of how high the flood levels will be.
+Hopefully, the signs give clear advice: “Climb to higher ground, Do not get into your car!”

 FLASH FLOOD, Interpretative Flood Marker Sign 1, design by ECOS, 2011.

-During the first year of planning, the City recommended that we construct a “pull-off” adjacent to the main bike-path so that those enjoying the Memorial wouldn’t impede pedestrian and bicycle traffic at one of the paths busiest areas.
-It proved helpful, as groups of four or five pedestrians stop to read the signs and look at the marker and would have blocked the rapid peddlers on the bike path.
+The installation site was located next to a busy area of the path.
+So, during the first year of planning, the city recommended that we construct a ‘pull-off’ adjacent to the main bike path, so that those enjoying the marker wouldn’t impede pedestrian and bicycle traffic.
+It proved helpful.
+Groups of four or five pedestrians often stop to read the signs and look at the marker.
+They would have blocked the rapid peddlers on the bike path if we hadn’t constructed the pull-off.

 GFW FLOOD MARKER, Interpretative Flood Marker Sign 2, design by ECOS, 2011.

 The marker is in the middle of a thriving downtown.
-We estimate thousands of people, each year, will walk or bike past the Memorial site.
-Many commuters to UC Boulder, the library and the high school use the creek path, and the museum, restaurants and the farmers market is 50 feet away.
+We estimate thousands of people, each year, will walk or bike past the memorial site.
+Many commuters to UC Boulder, the library, and the high school use the creek path, and the museum, restaurants, and the farmers market are 50 feet away.

 XI.
 CONCLUSION